openstack/openstacksdk/doc/source/users/guides/connect.rst

 In order to work with an OpenStack cloud you first need to create a :class:`~openstack.connection.Connection` to it using your credentials.
-A :class:`~openstack.connection.Connection` can be created in 3 ways, using the class itself, a file, or environment variables.
+A :class:`~openstack.connection.Connection` can be created in 3 ways, using the class itself, :ref:`config-clouds-yaml`, or :ref:`config-environment-variables`.
+It is recommended to always use :ref:`config-clouds-yaml` as the same config can be used across tools and languages.
-If this is your first time using the SDK, we recommend simply using the class itself as illustrated below.

 Create Connection
 -----------------

-To create a connection you need a :class:`~openstack.profile.Profile` and a :class:`~openstack.connection.Connection`.
+To create a :class:`~openstack.connection.Connection` instance, use the :func:`~openstack.connect` factory function.

 .. literalinclude:: ../examples/connect.py
    :pyobject: create_connection

-The :class:`~openstack.profile.Profile` sets your preferences for each service.
-You will pass it the region of the OpenStack cloud that this connection will use.

-The :class:`~openstack.connection.Connection` is a context for a connection to an OpenStack cloud.
-You will primarily use it to set the :class:`~openstack.profile.Profile` and authentication information.
-You can also set the ``user_agent`` to something that describes your application (e.g. ``my-web-app/1.3.4``).

 Full example at `connect.py <http://git.openstack.org/cgit/openstack/python-openstacksdk/tree/examples/connect.py>`_